 If you or your partner were previously divorced outside of Canada, authorization from the Office of the Registrar General must be obtained before a marriage licence can be issued.
 Please visit ServiceOntario for more information or visit the Clerk's department to pick up a foreign divorce package.

 Applicants are required to provide two pieces of original, current and valid identification.
 One of the acceptable pieces of government-issued ID must include a current photo and signature.
 Accepted pieces of ID include:

 It is very important that the first and last names match exactly on the two pieces of ID that are being presented for each applicant (this includes spaces, hyphens, and apostrophes).
 To have your middle name included on your marriage licence it must also appear on both pieces of ID.
 Initials used as a first name cannot be accepted.

 If you do not understand or read English, you must provide your own interpreter.
 The interpreter must provide identification and cannot be a family member.
 Documents in another language must be supported by a translation prepared by a certified translator.

 Town Hall has a small meeting room that is available to hold a civil marriage ceremony, providing the Town's officiant is performing the ceremony.
 Visit the Civil Marriage Ceremonies page for booking details.

 Visit the Recreation and Culture page if you're interested in booking another Town of Oakville property.

-Couples must wait about 10 weeks after the marriage ceremony to request the marriage certificate from the Province of Ontario.
+Couples must wait a minimum of 11 to 13 weeks after the marriage ceremony to request the marriage certificate from the Province of Ontario.
 The province does not send the certificate automatically.
 This is the legal record of the marriage.
 The couple must initiate the request for a marriage certificate by visiting the ServiceOntario website.
 A hard copy of the request form is also available for pickup from our Clerk’s department.